jgraph/www.diagrams.net-source/_posts/2021-06-08-confluence-diagrams-in-jira.md

 <br /><img src="/assets/img/blog/drawio-jira-authorise-confluence-instance.png" style="width=100%;max-width:250px;height:auto;" alt="Before you can embed a draw.io diagram into a Jira Cloud issue, you must select the Confluence Cloud instance and authorise draw.io to access it">

 **Troubleshoot:** If you find you have problems during this authorisation process, make sure you have configured your browser to [allow third-party cookies](/doc/faq/enable-third-party-cookies.html) and allow cross-site tracking as this SSO spans multiple Atlassian systems, or use an alternative browser.

+**Update:** Atlassian changed their authorisation method recently.
+If you can't see previously embedded diagrams in your Jira issues or embed new diagrams, clear your browsers' locally saved site data and cookies, and reauthorise the connection between your Jira Cloud and Confluence instances.

 ## Embed a diagram from Confluence Cloud to Jira